Chittlehampton Garden Show

 Introduction

 Chittlehampton & District Garden Show, Fete and Dog Show is held in the Village Hall & surrounding grounds, Chittlehampton.
-In 2025 the Show will be its 80th - and the theme will be Ruby, Oak, Longevity, Family, Strength, Endurance.
+In 2025 the Show was its 80th - and the theme was Ruby, Oak, Longevity, Family, Strength, Endurance.

-It is held annually on the second Saturday in August, and in 2025 it falls on 9th August.
+The Show is held annually on the second Saturday in August, and in 2025 it fell on 9th August.

-The show opens at 2 pm.
+The show opened at 2 pm.
 Proceeds are in aid of Village Hall Fund.

 The committee acknowledge and thanks the donations given by